-Counseling Center are typically goal-oriented and focused on a specific concern.
-Clients referred to individual counseling typically meet with their clinician for approximately 1-5 sessions, depending on treatment needs and availability.
+Counseling sessions are typically goal-oriented and focused on a specific concern.
+Clients referred to individual counseling on average meet with their clinician for approximately 3-5 sessions, depending on treatment needs and availability; however there is no limit to the number of sessions a student may attend.

 What is counseling?